emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ```

 ##### Resource
-The `Resource` class is a `Model`, so it can have listeners, and it adds state that is common among all
+The `Resource` class is a `Model`, so it can notify other objects of any suitable events, and it adds state
-`Resources` (e.g. `kind`, `name`, `namespace`, etc.) and methods for updating its state from snapshot data,
+that is common among all `Resources` (e.g. `kind`, `name`, `namespace`, etc.) as well as methods for updating its
-constructing YAML for communication with Kubernetes, and validation of its internal instance variables.
+state from snapshot data, constructing YAML for communication with the edge stack, and validation of its internal
+instance variables.

 ```
 class Resource extends Model {